Printable NCAA Tournament Bracket 2013: Rookie Mistakes To Avoid in Your Pool

 Experience becomes increasingly more important as the season goes on, and come tournament time, it is absolutely crucial.

-The 2012 Kentucky Wildcats with Anthony Davis and Michael Kidd-Gilchrist are the exception to the rule, while the 2010 UK squad with John Wall and DeMarcus Cousins is the norm.
+The 2012 Kentucky Wildcats with Anthony Davis and Michael Kidd-Gilchrist are the exception to the rule, while the 2010 UK squad of John Wall and DeMarcus Cousins is the norm.

 March Madness is one of the great sporting spectacles, and players experiencing it for the first time are often not prepared.
 Being at the very top of your game for six straight contests is an incredibly difficult task, and one that isn’t usually completed on the first try.